 Wagatha Christie timeline: How the Vardy v Rooney libel battle played out

-After a seven-day trial in May, the decision in the “Wagatha Christie” case will be announced on Friday.
+After a seven-day trial in May, the decision in the ‘Wagatha Christie’ case was announced on Friday.

-After seven days of courtroom drama in May, the decision in the “Wagatha Christie” trial will be announced on Friday.
+After seven days of courtroom drama in May, the decision in the “Wagatha Christie” trial has been announced with Rebekah Vardy losing her claim.

-Here is how the libel row between footballers’ wives Coleen Rooney and Rebekah Vardy reached the High Court in London:
+Here is how the libel row between footballers’ wives Coleen Rooney and Mrs Vardy reached the High Court in London:

 – September 2017 to October 2019 – The Sun newspaper runs a number of articles about Mrs Rooney, including that she travelled to Mexico to look into baby “gender selection” treatment, her plan to revive her TV career and the flooding of her basement.